chardi90/limericks/README.md

 # AI Limerick Generator
-A limerick generator that uses keywords to generate you limkerick-shapped poems on theme using AI.
+A limerick generator that uses keywords to generate you limerick-style poems on theme using AI.
 Built with JavaScript using an engineered prompt and axios to fetch poems from an AI API.
 Designed primarily for mobile.

 ## Features
 - Search bar for key word input